 The Trust’s first significant donation was £190,000 to Project Oarsome.
 Now that this project has been successfully implemented the next target has been to find and support the additional coaches to look after all the new, young rowers.
 Since 2002 the Trust has worked with British Rowing to initiate the Stewards’ Charitable Trust (S.C.T.)
 Coaching Scholarship Scheme.
 Starting with just two such coaches in September 2002 this project is now supporting fourteen coaches.
 The coaches are located across the United Kingdom.
 Each S.C.T. coach must undertake a two year, part-time postgraduate course in coaching, sports development or the health/social related benefits of sport, while undertaking to spend twenty hours per week coaching juniors in their assigned area.
 To date the Trust has donated over £1,250,000 to this initiative.
 Further support to the critical area of coaching youngsters is made through the Trust’s financial contribution to London Youth Rowing.

-The Trust is current disbursing around £250,000 each year to these charitable causes.
+The Trust is currently disbursing around £250,000 each year to these charitable causes.

 The Trust receives the bulk of its money from substantial annual donations made by Henley Royal Regatta and its trading arm, Henley Royal Regatta Limited, but also benefits from the generosity of other donors, both corporate and individual, including several members of the Stewards’ Enclosure.